sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 ### Bank Lowering

 We will start with the simplest lowering step.
-This should be viewed as the final lowering pass pre-optimization and simply translated a banked memref into multiple unbanked memref.
+This should be viewed as the final lowering pass pre-optimization and simply translates a banked memref into multiple unbanked memref.
 This step requires that all create ports only access a single bank and create only latency-sensitive ports.

 Here is an example of bank lowering:
 ```mlir